-In most cases, the first indication of a problem with hard drive data is a refusal of the machine to boot properly.
-For the computer to be able to find startup partition and to start booting, the following conditions must apply:
+In most cases, the first indication of a problem with a hard drives data is a refusal of the machine to boot properly.
+For the computer to be able to find its start-up partition and to start booting, the following conditions must apply:

 A more serious situation exists if your computer will start and cannot see a drive partition*.
 For the partition to be visible to the Operating System the following conditions must apply: